We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - higher risk of allergic reactions

-- may be harsh on sensitive skin
+- can be harsh on sensitive skin

 1. Reduced exposure to harmful ingredients